neon64/dotfiles/README.md

 If `fish` isn't already installed, you'll need to install it now using an appropriate package manager and also eventually set it as the default shell.

-Also update the git repo location used by the script `~/.config/bin/dotf` to point to wherever you stored the bare dotfiles repository (default is `~/.local/share/dotfiles`)
+Also update the git repo location used by the script `~/.local/bin/dotf` to point to wherever you stored the bare dotfiles repository (by default we use `~/.local/share/dotfiles`)

 Also run the following to ensure untracked files (i.e.: the rest of your home directory) don't show up when running `dotf` commands.

     $ dotf config --local status.showUntrackedFiles no

-### Install dependencies and configure the system

-See the [install scripts README](https://github.com/neon64/dotfiles/tree/master/.config/bin/install_dotfiles) for more advice on what to do next, as well as some scripts you may  be able to run.

-## Editing the dotfiles
+### Aside: the problem with installer scripts

+Inevitably, things change as people fine-tune their system.
+Thus, the contents of these install scripts may not reflect what I actually run on my system on a day-to-day basis.
+Perhaps the only way of permanently fixing this would be to switch to a distribution like NixOS which is entirely configured by configuration files in a stateless manner.

+Alas, Arch is more convenient in the short-term, so I think these install scripts will always remain, albeit somewhat half-baked.
+### How to edit these dotfiles?

 The brilliant benefit of just using plain `git` to manage dotfiles (as detailed [here](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/)), is that making changes is easy.